moleculerjs/site/source/docs/0.14/testing.md

 ## Common File Structure

-The snippet code presented bellow is a skeleton file structure for writing unit tests for a Moleculer service.
+The snippet presented bellow is a skeleton structure for writing unit tests for a Moleculer service.

 ```js
 const { ServiceBroker } = require("moleculer");